 Specific Vegetables

 While there are a lot of benefits that come with feeding vegetables to your chicks, there are also some vegetables that are not good for them.
-Nightshade vegetables such as eggplant, chilis, peppers, and tomatoes have some toxins which can be harmful to chickens.
+Nightshade vegetables such as eggplant, chilis, peppers, and the green parts of tomatoes have toxins which can be harmful to chickens.

 Chocolates and Candies